Andrew Feinstein: Political career in South Africa

 Feinstein returned to South Africa in 1991 and joined the African National Congress, now operating as a legal party.
 A back room politician, he came to be known as the ANC's "Mr Clean".
 He took part as a facilitator in the negotiations to end apartheid, starting from the first plenary meeting of the Convention for a Democratic South Africa (CODESA) at the World Trade Centre in Kempton Park in December 1991.

-He was elected an ANC regional member of parliament under Nelson Mandela in the first democratic election in 1994.
+Feinstein was elected an ANC regional member of parliament under Nelson Mandela in the first democratic election in 1994.
 He served as a member of the Gauteng Provincial Legislature, where he chaired the Finance and Economics Committee and assisted in the establishment of the Gauteng provincial treasury and an economic affairs department.
 He was an advisor to member of the Executive Council of Gauteng (MEC) for finance and economic affairs, Jabu Moleketi, from 1994 to 1996.
 He also worked as an economic advisor to the premier of Gauteng, Tokyo Sexwale.
 He replaced Marcel Golding as a member of the South African Parliament's lower house in 1997.
 He served in Johannesburg South until the 1999 election, and then in the former Sea Point constituency in Cape Town and on the Atlantic seaboard of the Cape Province.

 Feinstein introduced the first ever motion on the Holocaust in South African parliamentary history.
 He stated that previous suffering – by Afrikaners at the hands of the British colonizers, or of Jews by the Nazis – in no way justified the brutal oppression of Black South Africans or Palestinians.

 During his time as national MP, Feinstein served on the National Assembly of South Africa's Trade & Industry Committee and Finance Committee, playing a leading role in the ANC's finance portfolio committee.
 He was the ANC's official spokesman and ranking member, or head of the ANC study group, on the Standing Committee on Public Accounts (SCOPA) and became the committee's deputy chair.
 He also chaired the sub-committee that drafted the Public Finance Management Act (Act 1 of 2000) and was appointed deputy chairman of the Audit Commission.
 According to a 2020 interviewer, he had gained a reputation as "one of [the ANC's] most vocal and talented MPs"; a source in 2001 called him "the ANC's most outspoken and vocal member on the [SCOPA]".